-(a) The Secretary shall set, after consultation with (a) The Secretary shall set, after consultation with No substantive change to this section. independent schools, the maximum tuition rate to be independent schools, the maximum tuition rate to be The substantive change to this section. paid by the Agency and supervisory unions or paid by the Agency and supervisory unions or school districts to therapeutic independent schools. school districts to therapeutic independent schools.
-The rate for each therapeutic independent school The rate for each therapeutic independent school shall be no more than the costs that are reasonably shall be no more than the costs that are reasonably related to the level of services provided by the related to the level of services provided by the school. school.
-School.
-School. (b) If a therapeutic independent school does not (b) If a therapeutic independent school does not submit an application for rate approval by submit an application for rate approval by November 15, the most recent approved rate will be November 15, the most recent approved rate will be in effect for the following school year.
-The Secretary in effect for the following school year.
+- (a) The Secretary shall set, after consultation with independent schools, the maximum tuition rate to be paid by the Agency and supervisory unions or school districts to therapeutic independent schools.
+The rate for each therapeutic independent school shall be no more than the costs that are reasonably related to the level of services provided by the school. - (b) If a therapeutic independent school does not submit an application for rate approval by November 15, the most recent approved rate will be in effect for the following school year.
 The Secretary may review an approved rate at any time.
-An may review an approved rate at any time.
-An approved rate may be reviewed at any time on approved rate may be reviewed at any time on request of the school based on extraordinary request of the school based on extraordinary circumstances.
-Therapeutic schools will supply circumstances.
-Therapeutic schools will supply information as requested by the Secretary. information as requested by the Secretary. (c) A therapeutic school's most recently approved (c) A therapeutic school's most recently approved rate shall be adjusted annually by the Secretary rate shall be adjusted annually by the Secretary according to the National Income and Product according to the National Income and Product Accounts (NIPA) Implicit Price Deflator for State and Accounts (NIPA) Implicit Price Deflator for State and Local Government Consumption Expenditures and Local Government Consumption Expenditures and Gross Investment as reported by the U.S. Gross Investment as reported by the U.S. Department of Commerce, Bureau of Economic Department of Commerce, Bureau of Economic Analysis.
-The Secretary shall announce the inflation Analysis.
-The Secretary shall announce the inflation rate to allow for sufficient time for submission of an rate to allow for sufficient time for submission of an application for approval of a new rate under application for approval of a new rate under subsection (d) in the event the therapeutic school subsection (d) in the event the therapeutic school determines such an application is needed.
-The determines such an application is needed.
-The annually-inflated rate shall become the most recently annually-inflated rate shall become the most recently approved rate. approved rate.
+An approved rate may be reviewed at any time on request of the school based on extraordinary circumstances.
+Therapeutic schools will supply information as requested by the Secretary. - (c) A therapeutic school's most recently approved rate shall be adjusted annually by the Secretary according to the National Income and Product Accounts (NIPA) Implicit Price Deflator for State and Local Government Consumption Expenditures and Gross Investment as reported by the U.S. Department of Commerce, Bureau of Economic Analysis.
+The Secretary shall announce the inflation rate to allow for sufficient time for submission of an application for approval of a new rate under subsection (d) in the event the therapeutic school determines such an application is needed.
+The annually-inflated rate shall become the most recently approved rate.